Services / SQL Server performance review

 • Deadlock graphs, victim choice, access order, indexes involved, and retry behavior.

-• Application transaction shape where the database evidence points outside SQL Server.
+• Application transaction shape when the database data points outside SQL Server.

 Waits and resource pressure

-• CPU, memory, I/O latency, log write pressure, and parallelism signals.
+• CPU, memory, I/O latency, log write pressure, and parallelism waits.

 • Whether waits match the complaint or only describe background noise.